-FlipIt Physics prelectures and checkpoints • View multimedia learning modules (MLMs) through the FlipItPhysics website.
-Respond to prelecture questions and checkpoint questions (multiple-choice items checking your understanding of the MLM content.)
-Due some class days at 8:50 AM (see day-by-day guide at the end of syllabus).
+FlipIt Physics prelectures and checkpoints•View through the FlipItPhysics website.
+Respond to prelecture questions and checkpoint questions (multiple-choice items checking your understanding.)
+Due most class days at 8:50 AM (see day-by-day guide at the end of syllabus).
 Earn 80% of possible points for full credit.

 Life hack: It pays to spend the WHOLE 20 or 25 minutes viewing the prelecture for a unit.
-Most of your learning will come with practice applying the material later, but the prelectures provide your foundation.
+Most of your learning will come with practice applying the material later (in class, discussion, and homework), but the prelectures provide an essential foundation.

-Class and class participation • Course content is delivered via MLMs; class offers opportunities for you to deepen your conceptual understanding and develop your problem-solving skills by working through questions posed by your instructor independently and at times in conversations with your peers.
+Class and class participation • Course content is delivered via FlipIt prelectures; class offers opportunities for you to deepen your conceptual understanding and develop your problem-solving skills by working through questions posed by your instructor independently, and at times in conversations with your peers.
 Bring your smartphone or tablet/ipad to each class to respond to questions using your Turning subscription.
-Always full credit for responding, not for getting it right.
+Always full credit just for responding, not for getting it right.
 Six lowest class participation grades dropped.
 Find the pdf lecture outline the evening before each class on BB under Course Materials.
 Print it out and take notes or annotate it on your tablet; don't spend our time together writing down what's projected on the screen instead of listening, thinking and discussing.

 Discussion Designed to help you develop and refine your problem-solving skills with the help of your peers, TA, and LA.
-You'll complete and submit a written discussion packet each week, with grading based on both participation (attendance and effort within your group for the full session, 5 pts) and correctness (one randomly selected page, 5 pts.)
-Key posted on Blackboard under Discussion materials tab each Thursday at 7 PM.
+You'll complete and submit a written discussion packet each week, with grading based on both participation (attendance and effort within your group for the full session, 5 pts, and correctness (one randomly selected page, 5 pts.)
+Solutions posted on Blackboard under Discussion materials tab each Thursday at 7 PM.
 Best 12 of 14 count.

 FlipIt Physics homework (HW)•HW assignments are designed to build conceptual understanding and problem-solving skills through systematic practice and feedback.
 Due (online, through FlipItPhysics) most Tuesdays and Thursdays at midnight.
-You're allowed 5 attempts for each numerical item; your response must be within 1% of the correct answer.
+You're allowed 5 attempts for each numerical item.
+Your response must be within 1% of the correct answer, so enter at least three significant figures, and don't round any intermediate results.
 Earn 80% of possible points for full credit.
 HW assignments offer a second deadline 24 hrs later for 80% credit.
 Keep a careful written record of your work for future studying.

-Pro tips: Use resources within FlipIt (prelecture examples, video solutions given for some HW problems), the supplementary text (Tipler), collaborate with classmates, attend instructor or TA homework help sessions or SI/PASS sessions for help.
-Searching for solutions online is less productive; you may manage to get the HW points with minimal effort, but miss the larger goal of mastering the material for the weekly quiz.
+Pro tips: Use FlipIt prelecture examples, the supplementary text (Tipler), collaborate with classmates, come to Physics Tutorial Center or SI/PASS sessions for help.
+Searching for solutions online is less productive; you may manage to get the HW points with minimal effort, but miss the larger goal of mastering the material for the exams.
 Have the equation sheet (under the Syllabus, learning goals, and equation sheet tab) at hand.

 Exams•6 exams.
-Expect multiple-choice and other objective items, short free-response items, some qualitative and some quantitative, and a bigger free-response problem or two.
+Expect multiple-choice and other objective items, short free-response items, some qualitative and some quantitative, and a bigger free-response problem or two affording significant partial credit.
 Needed quantitative relationships will be provided (see the Blackboard tab Syllabus, learning goals, and equation sheet.
 Calculator allowed.
 Given at 8 AM, in multiple lecture halls; check Blackboard for your assigned lecture hall and seat.

-Final exam•Similar to exams, comprehensive.
+Final exameSimilar to exams, comprehensive.